Revised: 23 August, 2013

 help.search("somefunc").
 Read the vignette(s) for the

-Use an informative subject line that is as specific as possible.
-This will help attract responders and also helps others in the future when they search the archives.
-For example, a subject line "time course experiment using limma" might be better than just "limma".
+Use an informative subject line.
+This will help attract responders and helps others when they search the archives.
+For example, a subject line "time course experiment using limma" is better than just "limma".

 Send email to the appropriate list.
 Use the Bioconductor mailing list for questions about specific package, or conceptual questions.
 The R-help mailing list is for questions about the underlying R program.
 The Bioc-devel and R-devel lists are for discussing code development and other technical issues.